This website is intended for healthcare professionals only.

 GLP-1 agonists associated with modest weight loss in real-world setting

-The use of GLP-1 agonists in overweight type 2 diabetic patients is associated with a small but significant weight loss after 72 weeks
+The use of glucagon-like peptide-1 (GLP-1) agonists in patients who have type 2 diabetes and are overweight is associated with a small but significant weight loss after 72 weeks, according to a retrospective analysis of electronic health records by US researchers.

 GLP-1 agonists and real-world weight loss

-Outcomes were available for 2,405 participants with a mean age of 48 years (47.4% male) and of whom, 92.1% had type 2 diabetes and mean, baseline body mass index of 37.
+Outcomes were available for 2,405 participants with a mean age of 48 years (47.4% male) and of whom, 92.1% had type 2 diabetes and a mean baseline body mass index of 37.

 The authors concluded that the use of GLP-1 agonists prescribed at standard doses led to a modest degree of weight loss in a real-world setting and in the absence of any specific patient support.